sbahali1/awsBackend/README.md

 user1,...,user6: usernames of the users
 vote: Array of votes cast
 won: String which takes on values of ['false','imposter','crewmate'] indicating who has won the game
+lastKilled: Username of the player who was killed most recently
+killed: Array of usernames of all players killed by the imposter